Joncitone/chalkboard/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

+- Thanks to:
-- I wish to express thanks to Fullstack Academy
+  - Fullstack Academy
   - Our Fellow and PM Jonah Ullman
   - Our Lead Instructor Travis Stratton